epfl-cs358/2025fa-SLAMaleykoum/include/esp1/README.md

      - The Global `Pose2D` of the car from ESP-2.
      - A full `LiDARScan` data (distances, angles and qualities).

-- **Process**: The **BayesianOccupancyGrid** module:
-     1. Uses the Global Pose to accurately determine the origin and orientation of the LiDAR scan in the global coordinate frame.
-     2. Grid borders are initialized as occupied in order to guarantee:
-     - Safe behavior for planners
+- **Strict input validation**:
+     - Rejects NaN or infinite pose, angles, or coordinates
+     - Ensures bounded angle normalization
+     - Skips updates if the robot pose is outside valid grid bounds

+- **Ray tracing**:
+     - Applies a Bresenham line algorithm from the robot position to the hit point
+     - Traversed cells are updated as free space
+     - The final hit cell is updated as occupied only if the measurement is within valid range

+- **Log-odds update**:
+     - Free cells: additive negative log-odds update
+     - Occupied cells: additive positive log-odds update
+     - Values are clamped to predefined minimum and maximum limits

+- **Real-time safety**:
+     - A watchdog aborts the update if processing exceeds a fixed time budget (100 ms)

-     - No out-of-bounds exploration
+- **Output**:
-     3. Applies a **Bresenham ray tracing** algorithm to project the LiDAR beams onto the grid.
-All traversed cells are converted to free cells.
-     4. Uses **Bayes' theorem** to probabilistically update the log-odds ratio of each cell being occupied, integrating certainty over time and smoothing out transient noise.

-- **Output**: A grid of size `size_x × size_y` and of resolution `grid_resolution` (meters per cell).
+     - A grid of size `size_x × size_y` and of resolution `grid_resolution` (meters per cell).
 This grid is the dense, persistent map used by the Global Planner to find collision-free paths to the mission goal.

 ## Planning
 ### Mission Planner :
-The Mission Manager module is responsible for:
-- **Finding the frontiers**: Selecting all the frontieres of the map.
-We begin by searching close to the robot and if nothing is found we extend the research to the whole map.
-These are the limits between what we have explored and what needs to be visited.
-Visually it corresponds to the white cells that have at least one gray cell as neighbour.

-- **Goal Selection**: Finding the next region to explore depending on the frontieres.
-We regroup the ones that are close to each other in clusters using a BFS algorithm.
-Then we select the closest cluster that is big enough.

-- **State Management**: Tracking the robot's current mode (`EXPLORATION_MODE` or `RETURN_HOME`).
-It is in `EXPLORATION_MODE` by default, and changes to return home when no more frontiers are left unexplored.
-Once in the `RETURN_HOME` mode it stays this way, unless it is changed manually via the `set_mission_state` function.
+The **MissionPlanner** module selects high-level exploration goals based on the current Bayesian occupancy grid and robot state.

-It acts as the intermediary between the high-level system (Bayesian grid) and the low-level planner (A*).
+It bridges the gap between mapping and global path planning.

+- **Finding the frontiers**:
+     - A **frontier** is defined as a free cell (`p ≤ FREE_BOUND_PROB`) that has at least one unknown neighbor (`FREE < p < OCC`).
+     - Frontier detection uses 4-connected neighbors.
+     - The planner first searches for frontiers near the robot, then expands to the full map if none are found.

+- **Frontier Clustering**:
+     - Adjacent frontier cells are grouped into clusters using a BFS algorithm.
+     - Each cluster stores:
+          - Size
+          - Centroid
+          - First discovered frontier cell (fallback)
+     - Clusters smaller than `MIN_CLUSTER_SIZE` are discarded.

+- **Goal Selection**:
+     - Among valid clusters, the planner selects the closest sufficiently large cluster.
+     - If the cluster centroid lies in an unsafe or unknown cell, the planner falls back to the first frontier point.
+     - A safety padding step ensures the final goal is surrounded by free space, accounting for the robot’s physical radius

+- **Safety and Validity Checks**:
+     - Goals are rejected if:
+          - They overlap occupied or unknown cells
+          - They violate robot clearance constraints
+          - They are listed in the invalid-goal blacklist
+     - The planner continuously verifies whether the current goal is still valid as the map evolves.

+- **Failure Handling and State Management**:
+     - The planner operates in two modes:
+          - `EXPLORATION_MODE` (default)
+          - `RETURN_HOME`
+     - If no valid frontiers are found:
+          - The planner waits and retries for a limited number of cycles
+          - A patience counter prevents premature failure at startup
+     - After repeated failures, the planner switches permanently to `RETURN_HOME`

+- **Output**:
+     - The planner outputs a MissionGoal, containing:
+     - Target pose (world coordinates)
+     - Mission type
-- **Output**: `MissionGoal`, it is packaged with coordinates, defining the target for the `GlobalPlanner`.
+     - This goal is consumed by the GlobalPlanner for path computation.

 ### Global Planner :
 **D. GlobalPlanner (A\*)**

-The **GlobalPlanner** module computes a global, collision-free path on a Bayesian occupancy grid using the A* search algorithm.
+The **GlobalPlanner** module computes a global, grid-based path on a Bayesian occupancy grid using a constrained A*-style search.
-It is designed to be deterministic, memory-safe, and compatible with real-time constraints.
+It is designed to be deterministic, memory-safe, and suitable for real-time embedded systems.

 - **Input**: The `BayesianOccupancyGrid`, the `MissionGoal` (the target coordinates) and the `Pose2D` of the car.
 The `GlobalPlannerWorkspace` is a pre-allocated memory buffer that stores A* state.

+- **Process**:
+     1. Coordinate conversion
-- **Process**: The robot pose and mission goal are converted from world coordinates to grid indices.
-The `GlobalPlanner` runs the **A\*** search algorithm on the grid, finding the shortest, collision-free route from the robot's current pose to the target.
+          - Start and goal poses are converted from world coordinates to grid indices.
-We've got two functions that we sum to know what is the better path to follow :
-     - g(n) → accumulated path cost
-     - h(n) → Euclidean distance to the goal (admissible heuristic)
+          - Planning aborts if either lies outside the grid or on invalid cells.
+     2. A*-style search
+          - Search is performed on a 4-connected grid (no diagonal motion).
+          - Movement cost g(n) is uniform for each grid step.
+          - Heuristic h(n) is a weighted Manhattan distance, favoring straighter paths over strict optimality.
+          - The heuristic is intentionally non-admissible for faster convergence.
+     3. Collision and clearance handling
+          - Cells are rejected if occupied or unknown.
+          - Additional safety buffering is enforced: a cell is considered invalid if any of its 8 neighbors is occupied or unknown.
+          - This implicitly inflates obstacles to preserve clearance around walls.
+     4. Search limits
+          - The search enforces strict limits on:
+               - Maximum grid size
+               - Priority queue size
+               - Total A* iterations
+          - If any limit is exceeded, planning fails gracefully.

+- **Path Reconstruction**:
+     - Parent indices are stored during search.
+     - The path is reconstructed from goal to start and reversed.
+     - If the full path exceeds `MAX_PATH_LENGTH`, it is downsampled while preserving start and end points.

+- **Output**:
-- **Output**: A list of coordinates, packaged as a `PathMessage` (a vector of `Waypoint` structs).
+     - A list of coordinates, packaged as a `PathMessage` (a vector of `Waypoint` structs).
+     - If no valid path is found, an empty path message is returned.
-Note: The `GlobalPlanner` hands this path message to the UART Sender task on ESP-1.
+     - The path is forwarded to the UART sender task on ESP-1.

 ---